tonywzhang/SC-Dashboard/README.md

 # SC30 JavaScript Proposal

-### Stephen Curry is an NBA Superstar, but is often criticized during the regular season for his "sub-standard" play.
+Stephen Curry is an NBA Superstar, but is often criticized during the regular season for his "sub-standard" play.
 SC30 is a dashboard that is designed to visualize Steph's regular season contributions to the 2017-18 Golden State Warriors on their journey to win their 6th world championship.

+I initially majored in Statistics in college, and I think being able to visualize data makes it much easier to understand.
+Interest in the NBA is growing every year, and being able to accumulate statistics and tell a story is a project that would be challenging, but entertaining as well.

 # MVP Features